jmscudder/COVID/index.md

 >The lowest 7 day average reported positive test fraction per day in the last three weeks was on Jun 13 2020.
 >
->This was 14 days ago.
+>This was 13 days ago.
 The average was 3.4 percent positive.
 >
->The current average positive test rate is 4.7 percent, an increase of 38.2 percent with respect to the minimum.
+>The current positive test rate is 4.7 percent, an increase of 38.2 percent with respect to the minimum.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.